QuwsarOhi/NMT-project/README.md

 Modify the configurations in `.json` config files, then run:

   ```
-  python train.py --config config.json
+  python train.py
   ```

 ### Resuming from checkpoints
-You can resume from a previously saved checkpoint by adding the path of the `*.ckpt` file to the `ckpt_path` parameter.
+You can resume from a previously saved checkpoint by adding the path of the `*.ckpt` file to the `ckpt_path` parameter in `config.json`.
 The `*.ckpt` file will be generated at the `default_root_dir` while training.

 ### Checkpoints and Weights
-The last training checkpoint can be found in this link: [T5.ckpt](#) The best weight of the model can be found in this link: [T5.pth](#)
+The last training checkpoint can be found in this link: [T5.ckpt](https://mega.nz/file/kjAEyIbY#wAT7NfvlumvXqphdBNarvd_5mX69_jQx_AJIA0FVD9o)
+The best weight of the model can be found in this link: [T5.pth](https://mega.nz/file/tqRx0B7R#_ewI4E8ZGm-MYxHGdy0eED6ACczkgGgLiDt4xbFGGnE)

 ### Inference
-To check the output of the model, first download the [T5.pth](#) model weights inside the directory configured in the config file under 'weight'.
+To check the output of the model, first download the [T5.pth](https://mega.nz/file/tqRx0B7R#_ewI4E8ZGm-MYxHGdy0eED6ACczkgGgLiDt4xbFGGnE) model weights inside the directory configured in the config file under 'weight'.
 And then run the `gui.py`.

 ## License
 This project is licensed under the MIT License.
 See  LICENSE for more details